-Food, plants, animal waste, air and soil all contain microorganisms.
+Food, plants, air and soil all contain microorganisms.
 When these elements come together in a heap, these nifty microorganisms spread and decompose the organic matter, thus creating compost.
 Compost is rich in nitrogen and other nutrients which plants need to thrive.

 Compost improves soil fertility, water retention, friability and aeration – and that equals happy plants!

 What can I throw into my compost heap?

 At least a third of household garbage is food waste, so you don’t have to look far past your own kitchen for composting material.

 - Fruit and vegetables (including peelings and skins)